stungeye/Programming-1-Notes/docs/11-pointers/01-pointer-basics.md

 {: .label .label-green }

 Always use `nullptr` when using C++ 11 or greater, even when updating legacy code.
 {: .d-inline-block}

+## Pointers vs References

+At this point you might be wondering why C++ includes both pointers and references when they appear to offer nearly identical functionality.

+The short answer: C++ inherited pointers from C and references were added later.

+References should be preferred over pointers because:

+- Reference syntax is cleaner and pointer syntax.
+(No need for the indirection and address-of operators.)
+- References are safer than pointers as they must always refer to a valid variable.
+(Unlike pointers there is no such thing as an uninitialized or null reference.)

+🎵 Note:
+{: .label .label-yellow}

+In legacy code (or in Unreal Engine C++) pointers are everywhere and cannot be avoided.
+{: .d-inline-block}

 ## Further Reading